isomerpages/mti-osir/_forms/Approval Forms.md

 </tr>
 <tr>
 <td rowspan="1" colspan="1">
-<p>Potential buyers are to seek approval prior to becoming a Level "C" controller
+<p>Application to Minister before becoming a Level "C" controller of the
-of the designated entity</p>
+designated entity</p>
 </td>
 </tr>
 <tr>
 <td rowspan="1" colspan="1">
-<p>Potential buyers are to seek approval prior to becoming a Level "D" controller
+<p>Application to Minister before becoming a Level "D" controller of the
-of the designated entity</p>
+designated entity</p>
 </td>
 </tr>
 <tr>
 <td rowspan="1" colspan="1">
-<p>Potential buyers are to seek approval prior to becoming an indirect controller
+<p>Application to Minister before becoming an indirect controller of the
-of the designated entity</p>
+designated entity</p>
 </td>
 </tr>
 <tr>
 <td rowspan="1" colspan="1">
-<p>Potential buyers are to seek approval prior to acquiring, as a going concern,
+<p>Application to Minister before acquiring, as a going concern, any part
-any part of the business or undertaking of the designated entity</p>
+of the business or undertaking of the designated entity</p>
 </td>
 <td rowspan="1" colspan="1">
 <p>-</p>